RodZill4/godot-material-spray/README.md

 * Emission
 * Depth (the Normal texture is generated from this one)

-This painting shader **just** paints the texture in 2D, and uses the following inputs:
+This painting shader **just** paints the texture in 2D (it is generated in a 2d viewport that only contains a ColorRect with that shader), and uses the following inputs:
 * the **seams** input is used to find the nearest useful pixel of the texture
 * the **texture-to-view** inputs are used to find the corresponding coordinates in the user view
 * the brush parameters are used to calculate the distance from the painted pixel to the brush, and then the color it should be painted and the corresponding alpha.
 The result then is applied to the current textures.